 Staff created online learning modules for tutors to complete throughout their service term, addressing topics such as the history of segregation in Austin and its schools, unconscious biases, and microaggressions.

-Program staff assessed and revised bilingual curriculum materials to ensure the inclusion of culturally relevant content.
+Program staff continue to assess and revise bilingual curriculum materials to ensure the inclusion of culturally relevant content.

 DEI Committee members participated in a multi-week training led by Clem Consulting on facilitating DEI-focused workshops and conversations.

 DEI Committee members built a process that enables tutors to provide honest feedback and evaluation of Literacy First’s DEI work.

 The second member of Literacy First leadership completed Leadership Austin – Essential, a program that brings together established leaders to “work toward community-wide systemic change.”

 The Literacy First Advisory Board participated in readings and conversations around diversity, equity, and inclusion in fundraising and in education.